eraybasar/pesdk-docs/_guides/android/v5/features/frames.md

 and for the middle image there are two modes, `FrameTileMode.repeat` and `FrameTileMode.stretch`.
 These determine whether the asset should be stretched over the area, or if they should be repeated to fill up space.
 Please note that in our implementation the middle asset will never be cut, when `.repeat` is set as its mode, but rather squeeze or stretch the single tiles a bit, to fit in only complete copies of the asset.
 The four groups can be laid out in two ways.
-Horizontal inside and vertical inside, see the images below.
+Horizontal inside or vertical inside, see the images below.

 ![frame inside]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/frame_inside.png){: height="150px" .center-image }